dzmitry-varabei/asmt-javascript-questions/README.md

 23. Could you let us know how you usually follow the latest technologies?Can you mention a few example you just read about and being excited to make a try with?
 24. Could you mention a few design patterns you usually use in your front end code?
 25. Do you perform any technique to manage your time?
-26. Do you have a review process in your team?
 27. Could you please tell us what your daily routine in the office is like?
 28. Have you ever had the chance to influence a decision?
 29. Could you please compare kanban and scrum?
 30. Exactly what kind of documentations did you create for your project?
 31. How do you test your code?
-32.

 ------------------------------------------
 - How do you keep yourself up-to-date?